Skip to content

 Exterior of a semi circular shaped two-storey building of light grey stone with arched windows and a domed turret on the left hand side.
 It is a very sunny day with clear blue sky behind.
 Kingston Upon Hull, Northern England

-There are several excellent museums around the city, such as the Streetlife Museum of Transport and the Wilberforce House Museum.
+There are several excellent museums around the city, such as the Streetlife Museum of Transport, the Maritime Museum, and the Wilberforce House Museum.
 This latter celebrates William Wilberforce, who was born in Hull and was instrumental in the abolition of the slave trade.
-While the Maritime Museum showcases Hull’s fishing, whaling and shipbuilding industries.

 8. Sheffield

-Another formerly industrial city in the North of England, Sheffield is a great place to visit.
-Especially if you want easy access to the nearby Peak District.
-With top-notch museums and galleries, such as the Millennium Gallery or the Kelham Island Museum (which focuses on Sheffield’s history of steelmaking) there’s plenty of culture and history to explore.
+Another formerly industrial city, Sheffield is a great spot for easy access to the nearby Peak District – and plenty of fun city life.
+With top-notch museums and galleries, such as the Millennium Gallery or the Kelham Island Museum (which focuses on Sheffield’s history of steelmaking), there’s plenty of culture and history to explore.

 One of the best things to do in Sheffield is to explore the vibrant street art scene.
-You can find many local and internationally recognized street artists in and around the city streets.
-Throw in an emerging food scene and great nightlife – especially around the popular West Street area – and you have plenty of reasons to visit Sheffield on your trip around Northern England!
+You can find many local and internationally recognised street artists in and around the city streets.
+Throw in a rich foodie scene and great nightlife – especially around the popular West Street area – and you have plenty of reasons to visit Sheffield!

 RECOMMENDED TOUR: Self-Guided City Sightseeing Treasure Hunt – from £9.99pp